Green Driver State Incentives in Illinois

 Some private vehicle owners can take advantage of the following green car exemptions.

-- Biodiesel Tax Exemption: The state doesn't tax proceeds from the sale of biodiesel fuels with more than 10% biodiesel.
-Refer to 35 Illinois Compiled Statutes 120/2-10 and 105/3-10.
+- Biodiesel Tax Exemption: The state tax on biodiesel is based on the percent of biodiesel and when the sale took place.
+Refer to the AFDC Biofuel Tax Exemption for Illinois and the 35 Illinois Compiled Statutes 120/2-10 and 105/3-10.

 Depending on your business, you might qualify for the following exemptions:

-- Fleet User Fee Exemption: This exemption helps businesses with 10 or more vehicles.
+- Fleet User Fee Exemption: This exemption helps businesses with 10 vehicles or more.
+You will be required to pay a $20 annual fee per vehicle.
 Refer to 415 Illinois Compiled Statutes 120/35.